ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 Custom Training and Validation Functions
 ----------------------------------------

-``PyTorchTrainer`` allows you to run a custom training and validation in parallel on each worker, providing a flexibility similar to using PyTorch natively.
+``PyTorchTrainer`` allows you to run a custom training and validation step in parallel on each worker, providing a flexibility similar to using PyTorch natively.
 This is done via the ``train_function`` and ``validation_function`` parameters.

 Note that this is needed if the model creator returns multiple models.